gersonazgo/gscraper/README.md

 Installation requires a computer with ruby installed.
 Run `ruby -v` on your shell (terminal) to check if you have a valid ruby installation.

 ### Install Chromedriver
 Chromedriver is required to get the scraper up and running.
-Get the latest version from [chromedriver website](https://chromedriver.storage.googleapis.com/index.html) and copy it to
-`/usr/local/bin`.
-To make sure its working, reopen your shell (terminal) and type `which chromedriver`.

-#### Mac Users Only
+#### Easy Installation
 If you're on a mac, you can try running `ruby lib/install.rb`.
 That will copy a sample working chromedriver version to `/usr/local/bin` for you.

+#### Updated Installation
+Get the latest version from [chromedriver website](https://chromedriver.storage.googleapis.com/index.html) and copy it to `/usr/local/bin`.
+To make sure its working, reopen your shell (terminal) and type `which chromedriver`.

 ### Install Gems
 The project uses a `Gemfile` to manage it's gem dependencies.
 This means you need to install the `bundler` gem and then run `bundle install`